 Still wondering what to do in Saint-Malo?
 Head to the Jacques Cartier Museum, also known as the Manoir de Limoëlou, this quaint but unassuming structure is the only surviving residence of Jacques Cartier, the explorer credited with discovering Canada, though it was inhabited by various Indigenous peoples for thousands of years before the arrival of European explorers.

 Jacques Cartier was born in Saint-Malo and this was his summer residence once he returned from his Canadian travels.
 The exterior is a stone structure with small turrets and deep red finishings.

 Though the interior is just a redecoration of what it may have looked like during his time, it’s an astonishing voyage through history and the life of a great adventurer.
 The furniture is staged, but the exploration tools and navigation pieces on display are actual artifacts that belonged to Cartier.

 - Location: Manoir de Limoëlou, Rue David Macdonald Stewart

 - Insider tip: Tours are available only in French, but there are guidebooks in English and an English version of the tour.

 Where to Stay in Saint Malo?

-There are tons of Airbnbs around Saint Malo.
-If you book early enough in advance you’ll be able to score a really good one!
+There are tons of Airbnbs around Saint-Malo.
+If you book early enough in advance, you’ll be able to score a perfect one!